 Policy: 5yr outcome CC1 Clean Air For Residents All new development to be at least air quality neutral.
-CC2 Biodiversity A net gain of biodiversity considered on all planning applications BSP1: The 'Green Wedge' No built development in the Green Wedge BSP2: Important Views and Vistas No new built development to obscure any important view or vista BSP3 a-g Trees No net loss of trees with TPOs or within a Conservation Area.
+CC2 Biodiversity A net gain of biodiversity considered on all planning applications BSP1: The 'Green Wedge' No built development in the Green Wedge BSP2: Important Views and Vistas No new built development to obscure any important view or vista BSP3 a-c Trees No net loss of trees with TPOs or within a Conservation Area, unless the works are an exception set out in sections 14 and 15 of the Town and Country Planning (tree preservation) (England) Regulations 2012.
 Provision of new, suitable trees on all new residential and commercial developments.
-No loss of hedgerows over 15 years old.
 BSP4: Seafront Character Zones All new development applications located in a Seafront Character Zone to provide a statement setting out how the proposals have taken into account the design principles.
 BSP5: Local Green Spaces No net loss of designated Local Green Spaces during the NDP time period.
 BSP6: Sustaining Community Facilities No net loss of existing community facilities.

 BSP7: Areas of High Townscape Value The design, scale of development, separation between buildings, use of materials and landscaping of all new development within an HTV area is complementary to the special character of the area.
 BSP8: Local Heritage Assets No net loss of a structure or building on the local list of heritage assets.
 No planning permission granted for an alteration, extension or other development which would adversely affect the appearance or setting of a structure or building on the local list of heritage assets.
 BSP9: Design in Broadstairs & St Peter's All new development in the Broadstairs & St Peter's area to have followed the Broadstairs & St Peter's AECOM Design Guidelines and Codes.
 BSP10: Shopping Areas No net loss of business use classes to residential on the ground floor of buildings within the areas defined as 'Shopping Areas' BSP11: Retention of Employment Space No net loss of Employment Space in the Broadstairs & St Peter's Area BSP12: High Speed Internet Access All new-built development in the Broadstairs & St Peter's area to have access to High-Speed Internet services.
-BSP13: Live-work Space New planning permissions granted for new live-work units within the Broadstairs & St Peter's Neighbourhood Area.
-BSP14: Sustaining Leisure and Tourism Assets No net loss of leisure and tourism assets in the Broadstairs and St Peter's Neighbourhood Area.
-BSP15: Uses promoting health and exercise A net gain of uses that promote sport and exercise in the Broadstairs & St. Peter's area.
+BSP13: Live-work Space New planning permissions granted for new live- work units within the Broadstairs & St Peter's Neighbourhood Area.
+BSP14: Sustaining Leisure and Tourism Assets No net loss of leisure and tourism assets in the Broadstairs & St Peter's Neighbourhood Area.
+BSP15: Uses promoting health and exercise A net gain of uses that promote sport and exercise in the Broadstairs & St Peter's area.